ID formats

 X-Request-Id: req_RKT95R73PHHF5N1AMH9H2Q58MCIf you set your own X-Request-Id request header, we use it as-is (up to 128 chars) so your traces can span the proxy.
 Otherwise we mint one.

 Webhook deliveries carry X-Layers-Event-Id: evt_<26 Crockford base32>.
 The id is stable across retries of the same event — dedupe on it in your handler.
-Replays (via POST /v1/webhook-deliveries/:id/replay) mint a fresh event id and set data.replayOf to the original delivery id.
+Replays (via POST /v1/webhook-deliveries/:id/replay) mint a fresh event id and set a top-level replayOf (a sibling of id/type/data) to the original delivery id.

 SDK app format